MAP ACCURACY AND LIMITATIONS

 For higher accuracy and reliability, we recommend that you turn off the less accurate data layers on the interactive maps.
 This will usually result in a more accurate distribution.
-Less accurate, observation-based data layers are the BEC layer and the IAPP layer.
+Less accurate, observation-based data layers are the BISON observation records.

 Notes and other limitations